A developing market creates new opportunities

 2 Source: Euromonitor, ECA Statistics and Freedonia World Food Disposables.

-Are divided into three types: bars, lounge bars and wine bars, with a focus on the sale of alcoholic beverages.
+Are divided into three types: Bars, lounge bars and wine bars, with a focus on the sale of alcoholic beverages.
 The food offering is limited to simple food.
 Beer halls and pubs, where beer is the most important beverage.
 Nightclubs and discotheques.

 Cafes usually offer a wider range of food and drink, with waiter service.
 Focus is on alcohol-free beverages, with more than half of sales being derived from non-alcoholic beverages.

-Event and catering
+Events and catering

 Catering provides food for parties, banquets, events and institutions.
 Usually catering to a large number of people.